swyxio/swyxdotio/content/writing/nontechnical/eponymous-laws.md

     - "To Err is Human; To Really Foul Things Up Requires a Computer" - Bill Vaughan
 - [Postel's Law](https://en.wikipedia.org/wiki/Robustness_principle) aka Robustness principle: "be conservative in what you do, liberal in what you accept"
 - [Parkinson's Law](https://en.wikipedia.org/wiki/Parkinson%27s_law) is well known, but has several interesting corollaries: the Stock-Sanford Corollary states that "If you wait until the last minute, it only takes a minute to do."
+- [Cargill's Law](https://thenewstack.io/code-n00b-ol-ninety-ninety/): “The first 90 percent of the code accounts for the first 90 percent of the development time.
+The remaining 10 percent of the code accounts for the other 90 percent of the development time.”
 - [Hyrum's Law](https://www.hyrumslaw.com/): "With a sufficient number of users of an API, it does not matter what you promise in the contract - all observable behaviors of your system will be depended on by somebody." - [Even bugs will be relied on!](https://twitter.com/acemarke/status/1261761355712954368?s=20).
   - [Relevant XKCD](https://xkcd.com/1172/)
   - example - Python Ordered Dicts!